wellyshen/react-cool-form/docs/getting-started/form-state.md

 });
 ```

-👉🏻 Check the [Displaying Error Messages](./validation-guide#displaying-error-messages) to learn more about it.
+👉🏻 See the [Displaying Error Messages](./validation-guide#displaying-error-messages) to learn more about it.

 ## Isolating Re-rendering